Stories

 Policing the Black Vernacular

 Anti-blackness is also present in how teachers police the language that Black students use in school.
-Dr. April Baker-Bell and Dr. Jamila Lyiscott talk extensively about the prevalence of anti-Black linguistic racism in their books, “Linguistic Justice” and “Black Appetite, White Food,” respectively.
+Dr. April Baker-Bell and Dr. Jamila Lyiscott discuss the prevalence of anti-Black linguistic racism extensively in their books, “Linguistic Justice” and “Black Appetite, White Food,” respectively.
 For many of us who completed our training in traditional teacher preparation programs, we need to reevaluate our mental conditioning as it relates to what is deemed as “appropriate” language for students to use in the classroom.

 So often, the operative word “appropriate” is a code word used to discriminate against Black students and isolate them from their culturally linguistic identities.
-Why are we conditioned to think that standard American English is the only appropriate way to speak while on school grounds?
-Why do we check our other languages at the door before we step into the school building?
+Why are we conditioned to think that standard American English is the only appropriate way to speak on school grounds?
+Why do we check our other languages at the door before entering the school building?
 As a student, these actions were so normalized around me that I never bothered to question them.
-Now that I’m an educator, I realize that I was sacrificing a part of myself to be in compliance with this racist thinking.
+Now that I’m an educator, I realize that I was sacrificing a part of myself to comply with this racist thinking.

-In the end, I’m a firm believer that joy is a form of resistance in our struggle for Black liberation.
-In no way am I discouraging anyone from celebrating and commemorating this important day in American history.
-As Black people, celebration is necessary for our survival so, by all means, I implore you to throw those cookouts, blast that Black music, be in community with your loved ones, throw those Black power fists up in the air!
-All I ask is that we continue to maintain this energy when the celebrations are over and keep our eyes on the prize—liberation.
+Ultimately, joy is a form of resistance in our struggle for Black liberation.
+I am not discouraging anyone from celebrating and commemorating this important day in American history.
+As Black people, celebration is necessary for our survival, so by all means, I implore you to throw those cookouts, blast that Black music, be in community with your loved ones, and throw those Black power fists up in the air!
+I only ask that we maintain this energy when the celebrations are over and keep our eyes on the prize—liberation.